Luke030104/gohan/README.md

 - **apk info**
   > Grabs a decompiled APK infos using the following path : /data/[global|japan]/apk/latest-content/ (if decompiled APK doesnt exist, it decompiles it by issuing 'apk decompile')
+- **apk refresh**
+  > Downloads, decompiles and grab infos using APK.
+Refreshes APK hash in case new APK is available.
 ###### ASSETS
 - **assets refresh**
   > Refreshes assets timestamp to match with the server one.
 If your actual timestamp is not 0 (you already have assets loaded), and new assets are detected, it downloads them.